- Associate Professor William Ames -ext. 3903

 - Visiting Assistant Professor Lisa Gentile - ext.
 3567

-- Laboratory Teacher/Coordinator Amber Helsel-Ickes - ext.
+- Laboratory Instructor/Coordinator Amber Helsel-Ickes - ext.
 3533

-The chemistry department has a long-standing reputation for excellence in the undergraduate training of professional chemists.
-Juniata is ranked very high nationally in the number of chemistry graduates who have earned their Ph.D.'s according to the National Research Council.
-Our students are regularly accepted into top graduate programs and have made significant contributions to the field of chemistry.
+The Department of Chemistry and Biochemistry has a long-standing reputation for excellence in the undergraduate training of professional scientists.
+We are proud that our students go on to work in the chemical and biotech industries, are regularly accepted into top graduate programs and medical schools, and have made significant contributions to several scientific fields.
 The chemistry department has been accredited by the American Chemical Society since 1936 and is proud to count four chemistry graduates who are members of the National Academy of Sciences.
 Our students are encouraged to develop interests across disciplines, especially given the increasing demand for scientists with broad expertise.

 Special programs, facilities, or equipment:

-- Modern, well-equipped von Liebig Center for Science
+- Modern, well-equipped labs in von Liebig Center for Science

-- Innovative "Integrated Chemistry" curriculum that incorporates all areas of chemistry into a cohesive program
+- Innovative "Integrated Chemistry" curriculum that incorporates all areas of chemistry into a cohesive experience

 - Students actively engaged in challenging laboratory activities

-- Wealth of sophisticated instrumentation accessible to undergraduate students, including equipment for performing NMR, FTIR, Raman, LIBS, UV-Vis, GC-MS, LC-MS, CD, SEM (EDS), single crystal X-ray diffractometry, electrochemical and fluorescence measurements
+- Wealth of sophisticated instrumentation accessible to undergraduate students, including equipment for performing NMR, FTIR, Raman, UV-Vis, GC-MS, HPLC, CD, SEM (EDS), single crystal X-ray diffractometry, electrochemical and fluorescence measurements

-- Interesting course offerings such as The Chemistry of Art and The Chemistry of Winemaking
+- Interesting course offerings such as The Biochemistry of Cooking and The Chemistry of Winemaking